Electronic Timestamping: Definition and Usage

 - whether a contract was signed before or after a key event

-- whether the date written in the document matches the actual signature
+- whether the date written in the document corresponds to the actual signature

-For a contract worth €50,000 signed on 30 December: in the current or next fiscal year?
+For a contract worth €50,000 signed on 30 December: in the current fiscal year or the next one?

-The standard process relies on a third-party timestamping authority (TSA) that:
+The standard procedure is based on a timestamping authority (TSA) that:

 - Receives the cryptographic fingerprint of the document